-To ensure the safety of participants, volunteering under this strand may only take place in countries:
+To ensure the safety of young people, volunteering under this strand may only take place in countries:

-- where humanitarian aid activities and operations take place; and - where there are no ongoing international or non-international armed conflicts.
+- where humanitarian aid activities and operations take place; and - where there are no ongoing international or non-international armed conflicts41.

-NB: The Action 'Humanitarian Aid Volunteering projects' is not covered under this Guide and will be open under a subsequent call for proposals.
-In order to be able to take part in volunteering activities under this strand, organisations need to hold a Quality Label for volunteering under this strand.
-This section therefore covers all relevant information and criteria for the Quality Label, pre-requisite for organisations to participate in Humanitarian Aid Volunteering projects, enabling organisations that wish to participate in the strand to prepare and apply for the relevant Quality Label, and be ready and compliant with all the standards and requirements necessary to engage in project activities.
+This section therefore covers all relevant information and criteria for the Quality Label, which is a pre-requisite for organisations to participate in Humanitarian Aid Volunteering projects, enabling organisations that wish to participate in the strand to prepare and apply for the relevant Quality Label, and be ready and compliant with all the standards and requirements necessary to engage in project activities, as well as all relevant information and criteria for participation in the Humanitarian Aid Volunteering projects.